CanSource/website/README.md

 └── tsconfig.json
 ```

-The `src/pages/` directory contains `.html` and `.md` files that are included as apart of the
+The `src/pages/` directory contains `.astro` files that are included as apart of the website.
+Each
-website.
-Each page is exposed publicly based on its file name.
+page is exposed publicly based on its file name.

 The `src/components/` supplies any Astro/React/Vue/Svelte/Preact components that may be used
 throughout the website.

-The `src/content/` directory contains "collections" of related Markdown and MDX documents.
+The `src/content/` directory contains "collections" of related content (e.g. articles and authors).

 The `public/` directory contains public content such as images, fonts, and references.
 It serves as
 a catch-all for content that should be available to website users, but isn't page content that needs